Thomas F. Edgar

 Thomas Flynn Edgar (born April 17, 1945) is an American chemical engineer.

-He was elected a member of the National Academy of Engineering in 2014 for contributions to mathematical modeling, optimization, and automatic control of chemical and microelectronics processes, and for professional leadership.
+He was elected a member of the National Academy of Engineering in 2014 for contributions to mathematical modeling, optimization, and automatic control of chemical and microelectronics processes.

-Edgar is the George T. and Gladys H. Abell Chair in Chemical Engineering at the University of Texas at Austin.
+He is the George T. and Gladys H. Abell Chair in Chemical Engineering at the University of Texas at Austin.

 Education

 Edgar received his B.S. in chemical engineering in 1967 from the University of Kansas and his Ph.D. in chemical engineering in 1971 from Princeton University.
-Edgar worked briefly as a process engineer with the Continental Oil Company before joining the UT's chemical engineering faculty in 1971.
+He worked briefly as a process engineer with the Continental Oil Company before joining the UT's chemical engineering faculty in 1971.
 He served as Department Chair of Chemical Engineering (1985-93), Associate Dean of Engineering (1993-96), and Associate Vice President for Academic Computing (1996-2001) at UT-Austin.
-In 2012 he became the Director of the University of Texas at Austin Energy Institute.
+In 2012 he became the director of the University of Texas at Austin Energy Institute.